-Admission to either the Certificate in Spiritual Direction or the Certificate in Urban Ministry means joining a creative learning community.
-A maximum of 20 students are admitted to each program each summer and continue to work together for the duration of the program.
-Both programs have special admission requirements and admission to a degree program does not guarantee admission to a cohort certificate program.
-Contact the Seminary Admission Office at (773) 244-6229 or semadmissions@northpark.edu.
+Admission to the Certificate in Spiritual Direction means joining a creative learning community.
+A maximum of 20 students are admitted to the program each summer and continue to work together in a cohort for the duration of the program.
+The certificate has special admission requirements, and admission to a degree program does not guarantee admission to the certificate.

-Students may be enrolled in a degree program and a cohort certificate concurrently.
-However, not all certificate courses may apply toward degree requirements.
-In the case of the Certificate in Spiritual Direction, CSD courses will first apply to spiritual formation requirements and then general electives not already fulfilled.
+While students may be enrolled in a degree program and this certificate concurrently, not all certificate courses may apply toward degree requirements.
+CSD courses will first apply to spiritual formation requirements and then general electives not already fulfilled.
 In cases where the degree program is the MACF or MACM, CSD courses may then apply toward available MNST (but not CEDF) electives.
-In the case of the Certificate in Urban Ministry, MNST 6351 may be used to fulfill up to 3 credit hours of available SPFM courses and then general electives not already fulfilled.

-Certificate in Spiritual Direction
+Learning Outcomes for the Certificate in Spiritual Direction: